look/query-parser/tutorial/build_a_query_parser.md

 </div>

-That's why it's worth the time to build a simple query parser.
+That's why it's worth the time to build your own query parser.
 Here's some advantages:

 * Limit queries to the features _you_ need
 * Handle expensive queries up front (for example, by limiting the number of terms that can be searched for)
-* Better and faster error feedback for users
+* Better and faster error feedback for users without a round-trip to the search engine
-* Allows programmatic modification of search queries before running them (applications include query optimization, synonym expansion, spelling correction, or removing problematic characters)
+* Allows programmatic modification of search queries before running them (applications include query optimization, synonym expansion, and spelling correction)
 * Build in heuristics specific to your application that are not possible for a general-purpose parser

-In this tutorial, I'll be walking through the creation of a query parser using the Ruby library [Parslet](http://kschiess.github.io/parslet/) that can generate queries for the Elasticsearch query DSL.
-Our query parser will be more limited than the syntax supported by `SimpleQueryParser`, but the syntax is controlled by _our_ code now, so we can add new features if _we_ need to.
+Fortunately, building a simple query parser is not difficult.
+In this tutorial, we will create a query parser using the Ruby library [Parslet](http://kschiess.github.io/parslet/) that can generate queries for the Elasticsearch query DSL.
+Our query parser will be more limited than the syntax supported by `SimpleQueryParser`, but the syntax will be controlled by _our_ code now, so we can add new features if _we_ need to.

 ## Building a term-based query parser

-At first, the query parser will be extremely limited.
+The first version of the query parser will be extremely limited.
 Given input like <span class="query-string">cat in the hat</span> it will be able to generate this Elasticsearch query:

 ```json
 {